rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 ### {{ page.chapter }}.2.2.
 Mapping Rule with Operator

-Implicit Mapping works on most of the operators even though there are a few exceptions.
+Implicit Mapping works on most of the operators even though there are several exceptions.
 In the description below, a symbol `o` is used to represent a certain operator.

 With a Prefixed Unary Operator,